IvyJin0324/Self-growing-garden/README.md

 - Date: 13, Dec, 2021
 - Professor: Martin
 ## About

+This is a fully automatic plant care system.
+It can realize automatic watering based on soil humidity, automatic temperature control based on air temperature, automatic humidity control based on air humidity, and automatic lighting based on light intensity.
+It also saves water resources while helping plants grow healthily.

 This IOT garden has two mode:
 If you are too busy to take care your plant, choose the self-growing mode:
 If you want to enjoy the pleasure of planting and get proffessional advise, chose the Infrared control mode:
 ***
 ## Background and Related Work
 ### Background